flybywiresim/docs/docs/a32nx-briefing/flight-deck/ovhd/apu.md

         - No acceleration
         - No speed
         - DC power loss.
 (BAT OFF when aircraft on batteries only)
-        - EGT overtemperature
+        - EGT over-temperature
         - ECB failure
         - No flame
         - Loss of overspeed protection
-        - Underspeed
+        - Under-speed
         - Oil system shutdown
         - Inlet overheat
         - Clogged oil filter
         - Loss of EGT thermocouples

 ### START

 - ON:
-    - Blue ON light comes on.
+    - Blue ON light.
-    - When the flap is completely open, the starter is energized.
+    - Starter is energized when the flap is completely open.
-    - 1.5 second after the starter is energized, the ignition turns on.
+    - Ignition activates 1.5 second after the starter is energized.
     - When N = 60 %.
 The APU starter is de-energized.
 The ignition is turned off.
-    - 2 seconds after N reached 95 %, or when N is above 99.5 % :
-    The ON light on the START pushbutton goes out.
-    The APU may now supply bleed air and electrical power to the aircraft systems.
+    - 2 seconds after N reached 95%, or when N is above 99.5% the the ON light on START button goes out.
+The APU can now supply bleed air and electrical power to the aircraft.
-    - 10 seconds later, the APU page disappears from the ECAM display.
+    - APU page disappears from the ECAM display after >10sec.
 - AVAIL Lt:
-    - This green light comes on when N is above 99.5 % or 2 seconds after N reaches 95 %.
+    - Green light comes on when N is above 99.5 % or 2 seconds after N reaches 95%.

 ---